sc18kg/first-qa-project/README.md

 ## Architecture

 Initially I came up with an architecture which I believed would be fit for purpose for the application I build an ERD diagram to show the two databases which I am using and also the relationship between them.
+I have a one and only one to many relationship between the databases.
+This is due to a film can have many reviews however each review is only linked with the one specific film.
 ![oldERD](https://i.imgur.com/tOijCxW.png)
-Again during the building stage I realised I had not covered everything I would like or need to include in my application so I created a new one to reflect the changes.
+Again during the building stage I realised I had not covered everything I would like or need to include in my application so I created a new one to reflect the changes I had made which was to just feature more fields but kept the relationship the same.
 ![newERD](https://i.imgur.com/bvU1Yih.jpg)

 ## CI Pipeline